 Cholla Cactus Garden Nature Trail is a hiking trail in Riverside County, California.
 It is within Joshua Tree National Park.
-It is 0.3 miles long and begins at 2,186 feet altitude.
-Traveling the entire trail is 0.0 miles with a total elevation gain of 0 feet.
-The Cholla Cactus Garden information board, the Cholla Cactus Garden Parkarea parking, and the Cholla Cactus Garrden attraction are near the trailhead.
+It is 0.3 miles long and begins at 2,185 feet altitude.
+Traveling the entire trail is 0.3 miles with a total elevation gain of 21 feet.

 Cholla Cactus Garden Nature Trail Professional Reviews and Guides

 "This massive array of cholla, a common species of the Colorado (Sonoran) Desert, is impressive even when it is not in bloom.
 From mid- to late February to mid-March, there is intense bee activity at the garden.
 Those with sensitivity or phobias about bees should avoid visiting at the pollination season.
 A short, easy nature trail on the lower edge of the transition from Mojave to Colorado desert."

 --Bill & Polly Cunningham, Hiking California's Desert Parks (Falcon Guides).